-CRCR 5.608 - The Division veterinarian shall maintain the veterinarian's list of all horses which are determined to be unfit to compete in a race due to illness, physical distress, unsoundness, infirmity or any other medical condition.
+CRCR 5.608 - The Division Veterinarian shall maintain the Veterinarian's list of all horses which are determined to be unfit to compete in a race due to illness, positive test or overage, physical distress, unsoundness, infirmity or any other medical condition.
+Horses so listed are ineligible to enter to race in any jurisdiction until released by the Division Veterinarian or their designee.